 Let's not make the wait longer and jump right into it!

 Here's where to get all the numbers you need.

 Step1: Login to your YouTube account.

 Step2: Click your profile icon in the upper right corner.

 Step3: Select YouTube Studio.

 Step4: Select Analytics from the left-hand menu.

-Now you can play between Overview, Reach, Engagement, Audience, and Revenue (if suitable) depending on the information you're looking for.
+Now you can choose between Overview, Reach, Engagement, Audience, and Revenue (if suitable) depending on the information you're looking for.

-Here's the data you can get using the native app:
+Here's the data you can get using YouTube’s native analytics app: